-“Authenticity – It’s ok to be someone that nobody else understands”
+Authenticity – It’s ok to be someone that nobody else understands

 Hi, I’m Didier.
 This photo was taken the day I reached the south coast after hiking about 800 km of my Bibbulmun Track end-to-end.
 I had shared several weeks on the trail with others but really I was all alone.
 I really had no choice but to be authentic.
 “You are unable to feel lonely if you like the person you’re alone with.”

 Now I can’t help but be authentic, even if it hurts sometimes.
 Being authentic is sometimes seen as selfish.
 But to be authentic is to be inspiring, a teacher, to be where you are supposed to be.
 Authentic people are feared.
 Authetic people are often called passionate.
 Passionate people are people who have found themselves.

 Whether I am Guiding a group on the trail, Consulting someone with a dream to complete their own end-to-end.
 Mentoring during a three day hike, a person who has been struggling with their mental health.
 I allow each one of them to find and rejoice their authenticity.
-Hike their own hike.
+Hike your own hike.